Jake1510/ooip-tutorial-library/README.md

 ---

-## 🔍 What is This?
+## About this repository

-This project provides **clear, modular examples** of how to apply modern software engineering principles to **industrial control systems** using CODESYS.
+This repo provides **clear, modular examples** of how to apply modern software engineering principles to **industrial control systems** using CODESYS.

 Each example is built to be:
-- 🔧 Practical --> based on real-world usage
+- Practical --> based on real-world usage
-- 🧼 Clean --> following good naming, structure, and formatting
+- Clean --> following good naming, structure, and formatting
-- 🧠 Educational --> ideal for learning, teaching, and reference
+- Educational --> ideal for learning, teaching, and reference

 ---